 Students are required to earn a minimum of 67% of cumulative hours attempted to stay on pace to graduate.
-Pace is calculated by dividing the cumulative number of hours earned by the cumulative number of hours attempted.
+Pace is calculated by dividing the cumulative number of hours earned by the cumulative number of hours attempted (this includes dropped classes).